remindmodel/remind/tutorials/5_AnalysingModelOutputs.md

 How to create new plots is described in the tutorial [8_Advanced_AnalysingModelOutputs.Rmd](./8_Advanced_AnalysingModelOutputs.Rmd).

-## 7. Analysis of outputs with the remind package
+## 7. Analysis of outputs with the remind2 R package

-If you want to go beyond visual output analysis and predefined output evaluation facilitated by scripts in the model folders **scripts/output/single** and **scripts/output/comparison**, you can use the functionality of the R package *remind*.
+If you want to go beyond visual output analysis and predefined output evaluation facilitated by scripts in the model folders **scripts/output/single** and **scripts/output/comparison**, you can use the functionality of the R package *remind2* (https://github.com/pik-piam/remind2).
 This package contains a list of common functions for extracting outputs from the REMIND model which are also the basis for the generation of the automated validation pdf.
-For a quick overview on the functions which are included in the package, you can scan the folder **remind/R**.
+For a quick overview on the functions which are included in the package, you can scan the folder **remind2/R** of the remind2 package source code.

 For making yourself familiar with this package, you can open a R/RStudio session and set the REMIND model folder as working directory.
 This can be done by using the following command: